 White Matsutake is widespread in British Columbia, Washington, Oregon, and Northern California, fruiting on the ground, in sandy soil under pine, hemlock, Douglas fir, madrone, tanoak, and manzanita.

 Before heading into the woods to harvest the matsutake, check rules and regulations for this particular area.
-Obtain commercial or personal use permits.
-Non-commercial permits are required in some areas including the national forests.
+Obtain a commercial or a personal use permit.
+A non-commercial permit is required in some areas including the national forests.

 Up to six Matsutakes per day can be collected for incidental and non-commercial use in the Siuslaw National Forest.
 Mushrooms collected under incidental use must be cut in half length-wise immediately after picking.

 Mushrooms harvesting is illegal in national parks and national forest wilderness.

 Caution.
 Do not confuse White Matsutake with White Amanita that has a bulb or volva at the steam's base.

 Where and When to Find White Matsutake in Oregon

 In Oregon, matsutake is most abundant in coastal woods and the southern Cascade Range.
 Also, these fungi are found in the Willamette, Umpqua, Deschutes, and Fremont-Winema National Forests.

 Mushrooms are usually hidden among moss, leaf, and plant litter on the forest floor; so, look carefully.